-The following factors will be taken into consideration, and are to continue to be taken into consideration when determining the Risk Threshold:
+The following factors are taken into consideration when determining the bank risk threshold:

-- 1. The Bank's position in the rural bank industry, with particular emphasis on its key business divisions as a rural bank; - 2.
-The conditions imposed on Golden Rural Bank by BSP, SEC, BIR, and the LGU. - 3.
-The capital that may be required to support expanding the Risk Threshold; and The medium-long term strategic goals of the Bank.
+- 1. The Bank's position in the rural bank industry, with particular emphasis on its key business divisions as a rural bank. - 2.
+The conditions imposed on Golden Rural Bank by the BSP, SEC, BIR, and the LGU. - 3.
+The capital that may be required to support expanding the Risk Threshold, and The medium-long term strategic goals of the Bank.